Jencreate/DATA201SJM/Team_Plan.md

 #### Entry (01/10/21) - Team
 - Find a way to webscrape the data for each subject from their sources (Due 08/10/21).
-  - [ ] Sujung: Electricity cost
+  - [ ] Sujung: Quartely electricity cost in 2020
-  - [ ] Jensen: Hydrostations and power production
+  - [ ] Jensen: Hydrostations and their power production in 2020
-  - [ ] Matt: River flow
+  - [ ] Matt: Rivers and their flow rate in 2020

 #### Entry (01/10/21) - Jensen
 - [ ] Create a python script to convert xlsx/xls to csv (Due 08/10/21)